 When you want to highlight a gorgeous artistic architectural element in your home, you can use strategic spotlights to help draw the eye to that area.
 The spotlights can add dramatic flair to your space and keep all eyes on your favorite focal point.
-You can mount the spotlights on the ceiling or the walls to make the biggest impact.
+Mounting spotlights on the ceiling or the walls can make a big impact.

 Recessed Light Fixtures by Your Architects in Vail Valley

-With recessed light fixtures, you can allow your other design elements to stand out without having to compete with the fixtures.
-The recessed fixtures add light to any area you want without taking up a lot of space or dominating the design.
-Vail Valley architects can help you arrange the light fixtures to best highlight the elements you want to remain a focal point in your room.
+With recessed light fixtures, you can allow other design elements to stand out without having to compete with the fixtures.
+The recessed fixture adds light to any area you want without taking up a lot of space.
+Vail Valley architects can help you arrange the light fixtures to best highlight areas you want to to be a focal point in your room.

 With artistic pendant lights, you can add a bit of flair to any room in your house.
 When made from blown glass, the pendant lights can even act as a focal point on their own.
 You can situate these pendant fixtures over eating spaces and other areas where you need a little bit of focused light.